A Melbourne Law Firm

 plunderin tha estates with red tape!

 tearin tha families o tha departed apart

 now ya should be afraid cos yer gonna pay!

 My own involvement with family inheritance law commenced soon after my mother`s death.

-In my own families situation we encountered a lawyer Ian Bult and the members of the law firm Russell Kennedy, who were assisted by this firm`s resident wills and probate specialist Arthur Bolkas.
+In my own family`s situation we encountered a lawyer Ian Bult and the members of the law firm Russell Kennedy, who were assisted by Russell Kennedy`s resident wills and probate specialist Arthur Bolkas.

 Problems occurred from the outset in relation to communication.